wso2-attic/puppet-modules/modules/wso2am/README.md

 ## How to Contribute
 Follow the steps mentioned in the [wiki](https://github.com/wso2/puppet-modules/wiki) to setup a development environment and update/create new puppet modules.

+## Packs to be Copied

+Copy the following files to their corresponding locations.

+1. WSO2 API Manager distribution (1.10.0 or 1.9.1) to `<PUPPET_HOME>/modules/wso2am/files`
+2. JDK 1.7_80 distribution to `<PUPPET_HOME>/modules/wso2base/files`

 ## Running WSO2 API Manager in the `default` profile
 No changes to Hiera data are required to run the `default` profile.
+Copy the above mentioned files to their corresponding locations and apply the Puppet Modules.

 ## Running WSO2 API Manager with clustering in specific profiles
-Do the below changes to relevant API Manager profiles (`api-store`, `api-publisher`, `api-key-manager`, `gateway-manager`) Hiera YAML files to start the server in distributed setup.
+Hiera data sets matching the distributed profiles of WSO2 API Manager (`api-store`, `api-publisher`, `api-key-manager`, `gateway-manager`) are shipped with clustering related configuration already enabled.
+Therefore, only a few changes are needed to setup a distributed deployment.
 For more details refer the [WSO2 API Manager 1.10.0](https://docs.wso2.com/display/CLUSTER44x/Clustering+API+Manager+1.10.0) and [WSO2 API Manager 1.9.1](https://docs.wso2.com/display/CLUSTER420/Clustering+API+Manager) clustering guides.

-1. Enable clustering
+1. If the Clustering Membership Scheme is `WKA`, add the Well Known Address list.

    Ex:
    ```yaml